IBM/aspera-cli/docs/README.erb.md

 Bearer tokens can be generated using command `bearer_token`: it takes two arguments:

-- the private key used to sign the token
+- The private key used to sign the token
-- the token information, which is a `Hash` containing the following elements:
+- The token information, which is a `Hash` containing the following elements:

 | parameter                 | Default                     | type      | description                                              |
 | ------------------------  |-----------------------------|-----------|----------------------------------------------------------|